 If your tank is more than 12 years old, consider replacing it with a new unit (the last two digits of your heater's serial number usually represent the year of manufacture).
 Some utilities offer rebates on new, energy-efficient models.
 If you decide to buy a new tank-type water heater, find out the Energy Factor (EF) ratings to help you choose the right model.

-The EF rating, based on an assumed use of 64 gallons of water per day, is the basis for the estimated annual energy consumption number found on the yellow Energy-Guide label (see example, Page 50) on new water heaters.
+The EF rating, based on an assumed use of 64 gallons of water per day, is the basis for the estimated annual energy consumption number found on the yellow Energy-Guide label (see example, Page 50 in this issue) on new water heaters.
 The EF rating you should look for will vary among the different types of water heaters.

 Electric water heaters have an EF rating between 0.78 and 0.96.
 Look for an EF of 0.91 or better.
 The most efficient electric water heaters have EFs between 0.94 to 0.96.
 Gas water heaters generally have an EF between 0.5 to 0.6; some high-efficiency models may have an EF of 0.8.
 Look for an EF of 0.6 or better when buying a gas model.
 For oil water heaters, expect to find an EF range of 0.51 to 0.68; an EF of 0.59 or better is best.